Website icon Xpert.Digital

 Get in touch with us 👈🏻

-📊 Photovoltaic planning tool and solar configurator for roof and outdoor areas 💬
+📊 Photovoltaic planning tool and solar configurator for roofs and open fields 💬

-For a climate-neutral Rhineland-Palatinate, we need a comprehensive reform of EEG financing
+For a climate-neutral Rhineland-Palatinate, we need a comprehensive reform of the EEG financing

-Anne Spiegel, Minister for Climate Protection, Environment, Energy and Mobility, on the solar requirement for new commercial buildings: “For a climate-neutral Rhineland-Palatinate, we need a comprehensive reform of EEG financing”
+Anne Spiegel, Minister for Climate Protection, Environment, Energy and Mobility, on the solar obligation for new commercial buildings: “For a climate-neutral Rhineland-Palatinate, we need a comprehensive reform of the EEG financing.”

-At the request of Rhineland-Palatinate, the federal and state energy ministers will discuss tomorrow, Wednesday, how the financing of renewable energies will be fit for a climate-neutral future
+At the request of Rhineland-Palatinate, the energy ministers of the federal and state governments will discuss tomorrow, Wednesday, how the financing of renewable energies can be made fit for a climate-neutral future

 The Renewable Energy Sources Act (EEG) dates back to 2000.
-More than twenty years after its introduction, the energy system in Germany has fundamentally changed.
-A significant proportion of electricity requirements are now covered by renewable energies: in 2020 the proportion was around 46 percent.
-Against this background, the financing system, which has become increasingly extensive and complex over the years, sends distorted price signals that inhibit the further expansion of renewables.
-Despite the steadily increasing proportion of renewables, electricity is heavily burdened with taxes, levies and levies compared to other energy sources, which blocks further investments in climate protection technologies.
+More than twenty years after its introduction, Germany's energy system has fundamentally changed.
+A significant portion of electricity demand is now met by renewable energy sources: in 2020, this share was approximately 46 percent.
+Against this backdrop, the financing system, which has become increasingly extensive and complex over the years, sends distorted price signals that hinder the further expansion of renewables.
+Thus, despite the steadily increasing share of renewables, electricity is heavily burdened with taxes, levies, and surcharges compared to other energy sources, which blocks further investment in climate protection technologies.

-“The time for regulatory small-scale is over.
-The system for financing renewable energies is getting old and no longer fits our energy system today.
-In order to achieve our climate goals in Rhineland-Palatinate and nationwide, we need a comprehensive overall reform.
-In Rhineland-Palatinate we want to at least double the installed wind energy output by 2030 and at least triple the solar energy.
+“The time for piecemeal regulatory tweaks is over.
+The system for financing renewable energies is outdated and no longer fits our current energy system.
+To achieve our climate goals in Rhineland-Palatinate and nationwide, we need a comprehensive overhaul.
+In Rhineland-Palatinate, we want to at least double the installed wind energy capacity and at least triple solar energy by 2030.
 We can only achieve this with the right federal policy framework.
-The system for financing renewable energies is a very central, if not the decisive, lever.
-We now have to adjust these for the future,” said Energy Minister Anne Spiegel in Mainz today.
+The system for financing renewable energies is a key, if not the most crucial, lever in this process.
+We must now adjust it for the future,” said Energy Minister Anne Spiegel today in Mainz.

-The responsible federal and state ministers meet twice a year at the energy ministers' meeting to discuss current energy policy issues.
-The meeting tomorrow, Wednesday, will take place as a digital conference.
-At the request of Rhineland-Palatinate, Federal Minister Peter Altmaier will report on the topic of “EEG financing”.
-This is followed by an oral exchange.
+The responsible ministers from the federal and state governments meet twice a year at the Energy Ministers' Meeting to discuss current energy policy issues.
+Tomorrow's meeting will take place as a digital conference.
+At the request of Rhineland-Palatinate, Federal Minister Peter Altmaier will report on the topic of "EEG Financing."
+A discussion will follow.

-“The focus of the overall reform should be the goals of climate protection, social compatibility and competitiveness of Germany as a business location.
-Achieving this goal triangle is not an easy task.
-“It is all the more important to have a constructive exchange in order to develop solutions to this issue, which is crucial for climate protection and the energy transition,” said Climate Protection Minister Anne Spiegel in conclusion.
+“The overall reform should focus on the goals of climate protection, social compatibility, and the competitiveness of Germany as a business location.
+Achieving this triad of goals is no easy task.
+All the more important, then, is a constructive dialogue in order to develop solutions to this crucial issue for climate protection and the energy transition,” concluded Climate Protection Minister Anne Spiegel.

-Rhineland-Palatinate remains at the top in a country comparison
+Rhineland-Palatinate remains at the top in a comparison of German states

 Anne Spiegel, Minister for Climate Protection, Environment, Energy and Mobility: “Wind energy in the forest is of particular importance for the energy transition”

-Rhineland-Palatinate remains at the top in a country comparison / More than half of the wind turbines commissioned in 2020 are in the forest
+Rhineland-Palatinate remains at the top in a comparison of German states / More than half of the wind turbines commissioned in 2020 are located in forests

-In 2020, with 15 new systems, more than half of the new wind turbines in Rhineland-Palatinate were put into operation on forest areas (58 percent).
-This means that Rhineland-Palatinate remains the federal state with the most wind turbines in the forest.
-Last year, every fourth wind turbine in the country turned in the forest.
-Of the wind turbines installed in the forest, 84 percent are on municipal land and thus offer a good source of income for the communities and for the future of future generations - for example, they enable the financing of a daycare center or a new playground.
+In 2020, more than half (58 percent) of the new wind turbines in Rhineland-Palatinate were commissioned on forested land, with 15 new installations.
+This makes Rhineland-Palatinate the German state with the most wind turbines located in forests.
+One in four wind turbines in the state was situated in a forest last year.
+Of the wind turbines installed in forests, 84 percent are located on municipal land, thus providing a significant source of income for local communities and contributing to the future of generations to come – for example, by enabling the financing of a daycare center or a new playground.

-“The country’s climate goals cannot be achieved through reforestation alone.
-This is why the efficient and nature-friendly use of wind energy in the forest is necessary: the renewable electricity from a wind turbine can save around 4,500 tons of CO2 annually compared to the same amount of lignite-fired electricity.
-The emissions for the construction of the system have already been taken into account.
-For comparison: the climate protection contribution of one hectare of forest in Rhineland-Palatinate amounts to around 10.4 tons of CO2.
-Accordingly, all wind turbines in the Rhineland-Palatinate forests – 467 in total – can save as much CO2 as an area of around 200,000 hectares of forest.
+"The state's climate goals cannot be achieved through reforestation alone.
+Therefore, the efficient and environmentally sound use of wind energy in forests is essential: compared to the same amount of lignite-fired electricity, the renewable electricity generated by a wind turbine can avoid approximately 4,500 tons of CO2 annually.
+This figure already includes the emissions from the construction of the turbine.
+For comparison, the climate protection contribution of one hectare of forest in Rhineland-Palatinate amounts to approximately 10.4 tons of CO2.
+Accordingly, all 467 wind turbines in Rhineland-Palatinate's forests can save as much CO2 as an area of approximately 200,000 hectares of forest.".

 “The dramatic situation in our forests makes the effects of climate change visible.
-In order to achieve our climate protection goals, we must at least double the use of wind energy in the country.
-The advantage of wind energy in the forest: The locations are often far away from residential areas and in areas where the wind blows particularly strongly.
-They often offer the best conditions for commissioning wind turbines.
-We want to continue to use this sensibly and in a nature-friendly manner and use wind energy in the forest to advance the energy transition and counteract forest dieback,” Spiegel concluded.
+To achieve our climate protection goals, we must at least double the use of wind energy in the country.
+The advantage of wind energy in forests: The sites are often far from residential areas and in areas where the wind blows particularly strongly.
+They frequently offer ideal conditions for the commissioning of wind turbines.
+We want to continue to use this in a sensible and environmentally friendly way and, with wind energy in forests, advance the energy transition and counteract forest dieback,” Spiegel concluded.

 Background:

-The onshore wind energy agency publishes an annual report on the development of wind energy in the forest.
-As was the case last year, Rhineland-Palatinate continues to be a leader in the expansion and use of wind turbines on forest areas.
-With 840,000 hectares, 42 percent of the total land area in Rhineland-Palatinate is forest area.
-Almost half of the forest (46 percent) is owned by cities and municipalities, and a good quarter (26 percent) is owned by the state.
-At the end of 2020, 467 wind turbines were in operation in Rhineland-Palatinate on forest areas in the Eifel, Hunsrück, Westerwald and Taunus with a total output of 1,233 MW: 15 more than in the previous year.
-At the end of last year, one in four wind turbines, or 33 percent of the total installed capacity in Rhineland-Palatinate, was turning in the forest.
+The German Wind Energy Association (Fachagentur Windenergie an Land) publishes an annual report on the development of wind energy in forests.
+As in the previous year, Rhineland-Palatinate continues to lead the way in the expansion and use of wind turbines on forested land.
+With 840,000 hectares, 42 percent of Rhineland-Palatinate's total land area is forested.
+Nearly half of the forest (46 percent) is owned by cities and municipalities, while just over a quarter (26 percent) is owned by the state.
+At the end of 2020, 467 wind turbines with a total capacity of 1,233 MW were operating on forested areas in Rhineland-Palatinate, specifically in the Eifel, Hunsrück, Westerwald, and Taunus regions: 15 more than the previous year.
+At the end of last year, one in four wind turbines, or 33 percent of the total installed capacity in Rhineland-Palatinate, was located in forests.

-Municipal climate package: systematically pooling forces for more climate protection
+Municipal climate package: Systematically pooling resources for greater climate protection

-Anne Spiegel, Minister for Climate Protection, Environment, Energy and Mobility: “Systematically pooling forces for more climate protection”
+Anne Spiegel, Minister for Climate Protection, Environment, Energy and Mobility: "Systematically pool resources for greater climate protection"

-Together with the municipal umbrella associations, the state is striving for a “municipal climate pact” / Rhineland-Palatinate as a model region for green hydrogen
+The state, together with the leading municipal associations, is aiming for a "Municipal Climate Pact" / Rhineland-Palatinate as a model region for green hydrogen

-In order to achieve its ambitious climate protection goals, the state wants to provide even greater support to communities and cities in climate protection and adaptation to the effects of climate change.
-The state government has therefore decided to strive for a “municipal climate pact” together with the municipal umbrella associations.
-“The increase in extreme weather events such as the devastating catastrophe in the north of the country as a result of climate change can only be cushioned in the long term with consistent climate protection and flood prevention,” explained Climate Protection Minister Anne Spiegel.
+To achieve its ambitious climate protection goals, the state intends to provide even stronger support to municipalities and cities in climate protection and adaptation to the consequences of climate change.
+The state government has therefore decided to pursue a "Municipal Climate Pact" together with the leading municipal associations.
+"The increase in extreme weather events, such as the devastating disaster in the north of the state as a result of climate change, can only be mitigated in the long term through consistent climate protection and flood prevention," explained Climate Protection Minister Anne Spiegel.
 “We want to achieve climate neutrality in Rhineland-Palatinate between 2035 and 2040.
-We can only achieve this goal with allies – climate protection is a shared social task.
-The key players here are our cities and municipalities, because the implementation of the energy transition and climate protection takes place locally in the municipalities.
-That's why we want to support our cities and communities in climate protection and adaptation to the effects of climate change in concerted action with the relevant institutions in the country and to systematically combine forces for more climate protection: with optimized funding for climate protection and adaptation to the effects of climate change as well as targeted and coordinated consulting services from the Energy Agency Rhineland-Palatinate and the Competence Center for the Impact of Climate Change,” Spiegel continued.
+We can only achieve this goal with allies – climate protection is a shared societal responsibility.
+Our cities and municipalities are key players in this, because the implementation of the energy transition and climate protection takes place locally at the municipal level.
+Therefore, we want to support our cities and municipalities in climate protection and climate change adaptation through concerted action with the relevant institutions in the state, systematically pooling resources for greater climate protection: with optimized funding for climate protection and climate change adaptation, as well as targeted and coordinated consulting services from the Rhineland-Palatinate Energy Agency and the Competence Center for Climate Change Impacts,” Spiegel continued.

 Another topic from which municipalities and municipal companies can benefit in the long term is the further development of Rhineland-Palatinate into a model region for green hydrogen.
-“Hydrogen produced in a greenhouse gas-neutral manner will help us achieve our climate protection goals and decarbonize our economy.
-In this way, we want to combine the future and competitiveness of our state with climate protection.
-The advantage: Hydrogen can be used in a variety of ways - as an energy source in the electricity, heat and transport sectors, as an energy storage device, but also as a raw material in industry.
-We want to exploit this 'green treasure' for Rhineland-Palatinate: the hydrogen study that has just been commissioned and an implementation roadmap for the state will create a solid basis for this,” the minister continued.
+"Greenhouse gas-neutral hydrogen will help us achieve our climate protection goals and decarbonize our economy.
+In this way, we want to combine the future viability and competitiveness of our state with climate protection.
+The advantage: hydrogen is versatile – as an energy carrier in the electricity, heating, and transport sectors, as an energy storage medium, but also as a raw material in industry.
+We want to unlock this 'green treasure' for Rhineland-Palatinate: the recently commissioned hydrogen study with its implementation roadmap for the state will create a solid foundation for this," the minister continued.

-The municipalities should be heavily involved in the preparation of the study.
-As a result, the study should result in an implementation-oriented state hydrogen strategy.
-A sustainable hydrogen economy in the country is associated with considerable potential.
-The production of green hydrogen from domestic renewable energy sources increases regional added value, provides additional economic stimulus for both industrial hydrogen users and technology companies, and thus strengthens Rhineland-Palatinate as an economic, innovation, research and science location.
+The municipalities are to be heavily involved in the preparation of the study.
+The study is intended to result in an implementation-oriented state hydrogen strategy.
+A sustainable hydrogen economy in the state holds considerable potential.
+The production of green hydrogen from domestic renewable energy sources increases regional value creation, provides additional economic impetus for both industrial hydrogen users and technology companies, and thus strengthens Rhineland-Palatinate as a business, innovation, research, and science hub.

 Background:

-The hydrogen study with roadmap for Rhineland-Palatinate is intended to analyze the current status of hydrogen production and use in the energy industry, the transport sector, industry as well as research and development in the state.
-In addition, essential development potential for a sustainable hydrogen economy is identified, realistic expansion goals are set and a practical implementation path for Rhineland-Palatinate is shown via the roadmap.
-At the same time, the necessary new energy regulations are being determined.
+The hydrogen study and roadmap for Rhineland-Palatinate aims to analyze the current state of hydrogen production and use in the energy sector, transportation, industry, and research and development in the state.
+Furthermore, it identifies key development potential for a sustainable hydrogen economy, sets realistic expansion targets, and outlines a practical implementation path for Rhineland-Palatinate via the roadmap.
+Simultaneously, it identifies the necessary new energy regulations.

 Our solar parking solution is modular and scalable: